parveen-ml/parveen-ml/README.md

 ---

-> _"The science of today is the technology of tomorrow."_ — Edward Teller
+> _"What more can be done with the world we live in?"_ — Parveen kashyap